-The Transpalatal Bar/Nance is a metal bar attached to the tongue-side of the upper first molar bands, and form fitted along the roof of the mouth, that may or may not have acrylic.
-The Transpalatal Bar helps to maintain the width of the dental arch.
+The transpalatal bar / Nance is a metal bar attached to the tongue side of the upper first molar bands, and form-fitted along the roof of the mouth, and it may or may not have acrylic.
+The transpalatal bar helps to maintain the width of the dental arch.
 We commonly use this appliance for patients who have an impacted permanent tooth, and exposure of that tooth is suggested.

-The Lingual Arch is a metal bar that is attached to the tongue-side of the lower first molar bands, and form fitted behind the teeth.
-This appliance is recommended when baby teeth are lost prematurely, so that space may be maintained.
+The lingual arch is a metal bar that is attached to the tongue side of the lower first molar bands, and form-fitted behind the teeth.
+This appliance is recommended when baby teeth are lost prematurely, so the space may be maintained.

-- The Bionator should be worn all the time except when eating or brushing; consistent use is the key.
+- The bionator should be worn all the time except during eating or brushing; consistent use is the key.

 - The lower jaw should be brought forward into a “seated” position.

-The Biteplane is an appliances used to reduce a deep overbite, whereby the upper front teeth overlap the lower front teeth excessively.
-It works by preventing the patient from biting down all the way on his/her back teeth; this allows the back teeth to naturally erupt, thus reducing the overlap of the front teeth.
+The biteplane is an appliance used to reduce a deep overbite, whereby the upper front teeth overlap the lower front teeth excessively.
+It works by preventing the patient from biting down all the way on his or her back teeth.
+This allows the back teeth to emerge naturally, which reduces the overlap of the front teeth.

-The Biteplane is an appliance made of wire and acrylic, which can be removable or cemented in place by the orthodontist.
-The removable Biteplane is most effective when worn all the time.
-The quality of our end result and completing treatment on time is dependent upon the patient wearing the Biteplane consistently.
+The biteplane is made of wire and acrylic, which can be removable or cemented in place by an orthodontist.
+The removable biteplane is most effective when worn all the time.
+The quality of our end result and completing treatment on time is dependent upon the patient wearing the biteplane consistently.